 One of the things we brought from Larry’s house was a set of old, children’s blocks.
 I looked through the basket to see if I could find blocks to spell P E A C E F U L H O M E. I did.
-There were some green letters and a couple of brown and orange letters but weirdly (or not) all of the letters I needed were red, yellow or blue.
-Those three colors are the primary colors (the “building blocks”) from which all other colors come.
-If you follow my design blog, or have been in one of my classes, you know how much I love talking about color, and the power color has as a foundation in how your home “feels”.
-The irony of the primary color blocks was not lost on me.
+There were some green letters and a couple of brown and orange letters but weirdly (or not) all of the letters I needed were red, yellow or blue—primary colors (the “building blocks”) from which all other colors come.
+If you follow my design blog or have been in one of my classes, you know how much I love talking about color, and the power it has as a foundation in how your home “feels”.
+The irony of the primary color blocks was not lost on me!

 What if we take it one block at a time?
 What if we create a space that has a dozen peaceful qualities?

 P patient- with the people we love, with our limitations and especially with ourselves

 E encouraging- giving confidence to others

 A accepting- allowing people to really be “who they are”

 C calm- creating a serene, uncluttered, tranquil space